📐 SAT

 4. Misreading what a source is doing versus what it describes.

-Source analysis questions ask about what a source argues, demonstrates, or reveals about its author’s perspective โ€” not just what it mentions.
-An enslaved person’s narrative that describes brutal conditions is not only evidence of those conditions; it is also evidence of the narrator’s agency, the political purpose of the abolitionist publishing movement, and the rhetorical strategies available to African Americans in that era.
+Source analysis questions go beyond what a source mentions to ask what it argues, demonstrates, or reveals about the author’s perspective.
+An enslaved person’s narrative that describes brutal conditions documents those conditions, of course.
+It also documents the narrator’s agency, the political purpose of the abolitionist publishing movement, and the rhetorical strategies available to African Americans in that era.
 Students who read sources for content only, without asking why the source was created and what work it was doing, will miss the deeper questions these sources generate.

 5. Underestimating Unit 4’s conceptual demands.

 In my experience, Unit 4 carries a heavier theoretical load than the earlier units.
-Questions about intersectionality, womanism, Afrofuturism, and the intellectual frameworks of the Black feminist movement cannot be answered through event memorization โ€” they require understanding the ideas themselves.
-A student who can name Kimberlรฉ Crenshaw but cannot explain what intersectionality actually argues, or who has heard of the Combahee River Collective but doesn’t know what it claimed, is likely to miss Unit 4 questions.
-Drill on the ideas, not just the names.
+Questions about intersectionality, womanism, Afrofuturism, and the intellectual frameworks of the Black feminist movement can’t be answered through event memorization; they require understanding the ideas themselves.
+A student who can name Kimberlé Crenshaw but can’t explain what intersectionality actually argues, or who has heard of the Combahee River Collective but doesn’t know what it claimed, is likely to miss Unit 4 questions.
+The names are a starting point; the ideas they stand for are what the exam actually tests.

 Four Strategic Principles for AP® African American Studies Multiple Choice